 Probably an over-abundance of different patterns in a space.

-Your GlucksteinHome collection launched 15 years ago at Hudson’s Bay.
+You launched GlucksteinHome at Hudson’s Bay 15 years ago.
 Is there a product you’ve been most excited about launching?

 I’m excited every time we launch something new.
 I love developing product, creating something new, and using new technology to do that.
 I always want it, I want to live with it, I want to try it at home.